prymitive/karma/docs/CONFIGURATION.md

   Note that this option requires `tls:cert` to be also set.
 - `tls:insecureSkipVerify` - disable server certificate validation, can be set to allow using self-signed certs, use at your own risk
+- `proxy_url` - sets a proxy for HTTP client used for making requests to the upstream server.
+This can be used to access servers available via SOCKS5 proxy.
 - `headers` - a map with a list of key: values which are header: value.
   These custom headers will be sent with every request to the alert manager instance.